The 2015-2016 Schedule is now available for Registration ONLINE!!!!!.

 The Advanced Alaska Winter Weather Forecasting Course by Jim Woodmencey is less than one month away!
 November 7th and 8th.
 More information click here.

 Also coming soon, the 3rd annual South Central Alaska Avalanche Workshop, November 6th.
 More information here.

 The Alaska Avalanche School Welcomes Our New Director

 Jeremy has a diverse background in avalanche education, ski patrolling, and mountain guiding with 25 years of experience in avalanche terrain.
 He is the former North American Program Director for Mountain Madness (MM) and has guided domestically and internationally for MM and the American Alpine Institute.
-He is a professional member of the American Avalanche Association and an American Institute for Avalanche Research and Education Level 1 and Level 2 leader.
-He has served on the Advisory Council for the Northwest Avalanche Center (NWAC), as well as worked on NWAC's Professional Observer team.
+He has been trained as an American Institute for Avalanche Research and Education (AIARE) Level 1 and Level 2 Course leader, served on the Advisory Council for the Northwest Avalanche Center (NWAC), as well as worked on NWAC's Professional Observer team.
 During 2004-2006, he worked as a visiting Alaska Avalanche School (AAS) instructor alongside veterans Nancy Pfeiffer and Blaine Smith.
 This was a critical and successful period in the schools growth.
 Jeremy is a published photographer and skilled carpenter and continues to climb, ski and explore the mountains of this world as much as possible.
 He is proud to serve as AAS’s new Executive Director as the school moves into its fourth decade.

 Our active, hands-on courses spend time both in the classroom and in the field at some of Southcentral Alaska’s classic winter recreation destinations.
 You can expect professional instructors from a variety of backgrounds, all of whom have many seasons of experience in the unique Alaskan backcountry.
 All courses meet the American Avalanche Association (AAA) curriculum guidelines and students receive a certificate of completion.